 Collateral held as security for treasury assets, including investments, is determined by the nature of the instrument.
 Loans, debt securities, treasury and other eligible bills are generally unsecured with the exception of asset-backed securities and similar instruments, which are secured by pools of financial assets.
-The International Swaps and Derivatives Association ("ISDA") Master Agreement is the Group's preferred method of documenting derivative activity.
+The ISDA Master Agreement is the Group's preferred method of documenting derivative activity.
 It is common in such cases for a Credit Support Annex to be executed in conjunction with the ISDA Master Agreement in order to mitigate credit risk on the derivatives portfolio.
 Valuations are performed, agreed with the relevant counterparties, and collateral is exchanged to bring the credit exposure within agreed tolerances.
-From January 1, 2017, the Exposure at Default ("EAD") value to the counterparty is measured under the standardised approach for measuring counterparty credit risk exposures method (previously the Current Exposure Method).
-The EAD value is derived by adding the gross positive fair value of the contract (replacement cost) to the contracts potential future credit exposure, which is derived by applying a multiple base on the contracts residual maturity to the notional value of the contract, and applying an alpha of 1.4 to the sum of these components.
+The EAD value to the counterparty is measured under the standardised approach for measuring counterparty credit risk exposures method and is derived by adding the gross positive fair value of the contract (replacement cost) to the contracts potential future credit exposure, which is derived by applying a multiple base on the contracts residual maturity to the notional value of the contract, and applying an alpha of 1.4 to the sum of these components.

-The following table shows the exposures to counterparty credit risk for derivative contracts as at December 31, 2019 and December 31, 2018:
+The following table shows the exposures to counterparty credit risk for derivative contracts as at December 31, 2020 and December 31, 2019: